Meal Frequency

 Takes 4 minutes

-In this episode of the Muscle PhD Live Academy we will discuss mechanical satiety and what are the best ways to feel sated
+In this episode of the Muscle PhD Live Academy we will discuss if BCAAs are worth taking and what their effects are

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.